Classical South Florida

 Classical South Florida was a radio network serving South Florida, owned by the American Public Media Group.
 Its stations carried classical music programming from American Public Media's Classical 24 service, as well as programs such as Performance Today, SymphonyCast, Pipedreams, and Saint Paul Sunday.
-Its stations were also affiliated with National Public Radio, carrying its hourly news bulletins.
+Its stations were also affiliated with National Public Radio (NPR), carrying its hourly news bulletins.
 WPBI-HD2 and W270AD carried news and talk programming from NPR and other sources.